Table of Contents

 What this category does not cover

-These tools aren’t for application testing.
-They don’t run end to end flows, check user-facing features, or manage tools like Cypress, Postman, k6, or Playwright.
-They’re low level and focused on making sure Kubernetes itself works as expected.
+These tools are not for application testing.
+They do not run end-to-end flows, check user-facing features, or manage tools like Cypress, Postman, k6, or Playwright.
+They are low-level and focused on making sure Kubernetes itself works as expected.

-If your goal is to test your application, these aren’t the tools you’re looking for.
+If your goal is to test your application, these are not the tools you are looking for.

 What this category does